ianhillmedia/slackbot-for-heroku/README.md

 Scroll to the Deploy Using Heroku Git tab.
 Follow the instructions for typing commands in your command line to deploy your bot.
 NOTE: Your command line will already be in your Slackbot Directory, so you can skip the Heroku deploy command that starts with cd.

-In your command line, type heroku ps:scale worker=1
+In your command line, type:

+`heroku ps:scale worker=1`

 Click Enter.